Getting Started

 This shows a little of the automatic script usage that Rad generates for you.
 Let's explore that a bit more.

-Improving Script Usage String¶
+Improving The Script Usage String¶

 Rad facilitates writing well-documented and easy-to-use scripts, in part through unique syntax.
 Let's use a couple of those now.